Alfonso Gómez: Gómez vs Vargas

-On May 5 as part of the undercard for Floyd Mayweather vs. Miguel Cotto also dubbed "Ring Kings", Alfonso Gómez was to be fighting hot Mayweather Promotions prospect Jessie Vargas in a ten-round Welterweight fight.
+On May 5 as part of the undercard for Miguel Cotto vs. Floyd Mayweather Jr. also dubbed "Ring Kings", Alfonso Gómez was to be fighting hot Mayweather Promotions prospect Jessie Vargas in a ten-round Welterweight fight.
 However, Gómez injured his back in training a couple of weeks prior to the fight and was forced to withdraw from the card, with a fellow former Contender Steve Forbes stepping in as his replacement to fight Vargas.
 He has stated that he hopes to get the fight with Vargas at a later date.

 Gómez vs Porter

-On July 28, 2012, Alfonso Gómez faced off with undefeated Welterweight prospect Shawn Porter as the opener for the Guerrero vs Aydin card in San Jose.
-Porter is best known for being Manny Pacquiao's chief sparring partner to help prepare him against Miguel Cotto back in 2009.
+On July 28, 2012, Alfonso Gómez faced off with undefeated Welterweight prospect Shawn Porter as the opener for the Guerrero vs Aydin card in San Jose CA. Porter is best known for being Manny Pacquiao's chief sparring partner to help prepare him against Miguel Cotto back in 2009.

 Gómez vs Porter was a great action fight that was possibly a Fight of the Year candidate for 2012.
 The athletic Porter did well using his handspeed in particular to land combinations on Gómez, being busier and landing more punches throughout the fight, but Gomez returned fire with the cleaner, harder shots throughout, landing some very clean straight rights and left hooks to Porter's body and head, which made most of the rounds tough to call.
 The fight was a rough one, with both fighters landing a lot of punches and clashing heads multiple times.
 By the end, Porter had two cuts over his eyes, one being really nasty near the end, and Gómez had pretty bad swelling in terms of the damage they dealt to each other.
-Shawn Porter won by UD, 96-94, 97-93, and 98-92.
+Shawn Porter won by UD, 96–94, 97–93, and 98–92.

 Gómez vs Paredes

-After a near two-year layoff due to injuries and somewhat unlucky circumstances regarding a prospective Victor Ortiz fight, Gomez returned to the ring to face Ed "The Lion" Paredes in a ten-round junior middleweight fight on July 9, 2014 in Las Vegas as the main event of a Fox Sports 1 card.
+After a near two-year layoff due to injuries and somewhat unlucky circumstances regarding a prospective Victor Ortiz fight, Gomez returned to the ring to face Ed "The Lion" Paredes in a ten-round junior middleweight fight on July 9, 2014, in Las Vegas as the main event of a Fox Sports 1 card.
 It was a solid action fight and competitive, but Gómez was able to outbox and outfight Paredes over the ten rounds despite suffering two questionable knockdown calls against him by referee Kenny Bayless in Round 4 and Round 6.
 He won by a wide decision on the cards.